pliu/k8splayground/apps/prometheus-operator/README.md

 - adding new Grafana data sources

 ## Testing
-If nginx-ingress is running, configuration changes can be verified from the Prometheus/Grafana/Alertmanager UIs (the Grafana username/password is admin/password).
+If nginx-ingress is running, configuration changes can be verified from the Prometheus/Grafana/Alertmanager UIs on one's local machine (the Grafana username/password is admin/password).
 ```
 localhost:80/prometheus
 localhost:80/grafana
 localhost:80/alertmanager
 ```
 Similarly, exporters and rules can be viewed in the Prometheus UI, dashboards in the Grafana UI, and triggered alerts in the Alertmanager UI.

-Alerts are currently routed to mock-server, which logs their JSON payload for observability (see mock-server for how to view the logs).
+One can also send test alerts to Alertmanager using curl to test routing rules.
+Alerts tagged "severity": "critical" are currently routed to mock-server, which logs their JSON payload for observability (see mock-server for how to view the logs).

 ## Commands
 ```